 Photos of Limerick City from the air, St Johnís Castle and Adare thatched cottage courtesy Shannon Tourism

-Photos courtesy Geograph Britain and Ireland as follows:
+Other photos courtesy Geograph Britain and Ireland as follows:

 Limerick sunset over River Shannon by Richard Spearin; Limerick St Mary cathedral by James Yardley; Limerick Arthurs Quay by P L Chadwick; Peopleís Park Limerick city, Lough Gur Visitor Centre by David Hawgood; Castleconnell by Sarah777; River Maigue, National Dairy Museum at Dromcollogher by Harold Strong; megalithic tomb south-east of Lough Gur by ethics girl; Adare castle, Augustinian Priory at Adare by Peter Craine; Shanid castle by dougf; Flying Boat Museum at Foynes by Roger McLachlan; Glin castle by Keith Salvesen; Abbeyfeale Main St by Peter Gerken; Ballyhoura mountain range by Bryan Conlon; Glen of Aherlow, Duntryleague Hill megalithic tomb by Neil Theasby; Grange Stone Circle, Lough Gur, Bourchiers Castle, Askeaton Friary, Askeaton Castle, Carrigogunnell Castle, Desmond Hall at Newcastle West, Glenquin Castle, Bruree on the River Maigue, Kilmallock St John's Castle, Kilmallock Collegiate Church, Kilmallock Dominican friary ruins by Mike Searle